The People Behind ShAFF

 ShAFF ambassadors are climbers, bikers, runners and other active folk who live in or near sheffield and who are famous within their circles.
 Check out the list of ambassadors who have endorsed ShAFF and what it's all about. there are links to their blogs and websites plus a bit of info about each of them.
 Being an ambassador means tickets to the festival too, so you might well bump into them in the bar.

-Anna is a mountain runner, film producer, and writer, and has been part of the ShAFF team for six years.
-Currently writing a guide book for Vertebrate Publishing’s Day Walks series, last year Anna produced a mini-series for BBC Sport and Salt Street Productions, spent most of 2017 producing a six part urban sports series for Channel 4, and is responsible for PR and Comms for ShAFF and is Sponsor Liaison, as well as being a Judge.
-Sheffield born and bred, Anna is always inspired by Sheffield's outdoor folk and says "For as long as I've been climbing and running, I've always been excited when ShAFF comes around.
+Anna is a trail and ultra runner, writer, and film producer.
+Now our Communications & Partnerships Director and one of the Judges, Anna first joined the ShAFF team as a volunteer in 2014.
+As well as writing guide books for Vertebrate Publishing’s Day Walks series, Anna is Producer at Salt Street Productions.
+Specialising in outdoor and action sports films, she has produced a mini-series for BBC Sport as well as a six part urban sports series for Channel 4.
+Sheffield born and bred, Anna is always inspired by Sheffield's outdoor folk and says "For as long as I've been running, climbing and cycling, I've always been excited when ShAFF comes around.
 It's a place for our amazing outdoor community to come together to share inspiration and a few beers."
-Through her work she seeks to shine a light on the incredible stories and female role models in the outdoor world.
-These can be found on her website, Outdoorista.
+Find out more at the www.outdoorista.co.uk

 Ben is a Sheffield based cameraman.
 He has made award winning films since 2000.